-At Carterhatch Junior School our procedures for targeting unauthorised absence include meetings, letters, closer monitoring, referrals to the Education Welfare Service or/and Penalty Notice Warnings.
-Please also see School Specific Attendance Appendix.
+At Carterhatch Junior School, our procedures for targeting unauthorised absence include meetings, letters, closer monitoring, referrals to the Education Welfare Service or/and Penalty Notice Warnings.

 Legal Sanctions

 Where there are unresolved attendance concerns, our schools may issue a penalty notice, following the Enfield Local Authority framework 'Code of Conduct for Issuing Education & Exclusion Related Penalty Notices January 2015' and the Department for Education's statutory guidance on school attendance parental responsibility measures.